 With written and visual content, if you already know what you like and don’t like, you can share some examples with us.
 If you don’t know yet, we can help by proposing a few brochure design options so we can establish early on a realistic approach to what you want.

 Regardless of content and design, everything needs to link together: your new brochure design needs to be a cohesive piece of work, visually and also from a narrative perspective.
 It’s at this point when we’ll consider your brand guidelines (if you have them) for visual treatment.
-If you don’t have formalised brand guidelines, we’ll get into a process of exploring various styles with the help of mood boards to see what will work for you visually, and what won’t.
+If you don’t have formalised brand guidelines, we’ll get into a process of exploring various styles with the help of mood boards to see what will work for you visually, and also what won’t work.

 2 – Size and format matter

 Do you want to surprise your audience or would you rather rely on tried and tested traditional brochure formats?

 The format of your brochure – conforming to A sizes or not, landscape or portrait, coffee table size, etc – can make such a statement that it can change your audience’s perception of you as a business, and make you rise above your competition as soon as your target audience set eyes on your brochure.

 But don’t forget that the further you move away from traditional brochure formats, the bigger impact it will have on costs.
 And as a rule of thumb, it’s always good to remember that one page in Word may not necessarily translate into one page in a brochure.

 Cut-outs, pull-outs or a cover case can really help lift your brochure, although they can often add complexity to the job, which often translates into more time and budget needed.

 To save costs, and depending on what you’re trying to achieve with your brochure, we may recommend adding a sleeve where you can insert, for example, data sheets.
 This will avoid having to reprint the whole brochure following changes such as different product specifications.

 3 – Focus on design